DoubleCouponDay/Chunkus/README.md

 ## Debugging the C Algorithm
 ---

-You can use `vec_step` GUI to step through frames on a specified iteration count of the vectorizer algorithm.
+You can use the `vec_step` GUI to step through frames on a specified iteration count of the vectorizer algorithm.

-First you must build using cmake from the root directory, then open the Desktop App by running this:
+Open the Desktop App by running this:

-    ./build/bin/vec_step
+    ./build/bin/vec_step ./build/bin/test.png